orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 Added support of streamable resultset in case of sync command, added a new result of type 'i' that stream the result in the same way of async result.

 ## Version 31
-Added new commands to manipulate idexes: REQUEST_INDEX_GET, REQUEST_INDEX_PUT and REQUEST_INDEX_REMOVE.
+Added new commands to manipulate indexes: REQUEST_INDEX_GET, REQUEST_INDEX_PUT and REQUEST_INDEX_REMOVE.

 ## Version 30
 Added new command REQUEST_RECORD_LOAD_IF_VERSION_NOT_LATEST